Lora-net/lora_gateway/loragw_hal/README.txt

 <stop the gateway>

-To debug your application, it might help to compile the loragw_hal function with the DEBUG flag defined.
+To debug your application, it might help to compile the loragw_hal function with the debug messages activated (set DEBUG_HAL=1 in library.cfg).
 It then send a lot of details, including detailed error messages to *stderr*.